timob0/jornada-dosbox/README.md

 - VGA code changed to output every 2nd scanline only in VGA mode to support half VGA screen
 - VGA ROM font changed to look acceptable on half VGA screen
 - Works on the commandline framebuffer device, doesn't require X11 overhead.
 Should work with X11 also though.
+- Supports sound on the Jornada by using the snd-jornada720 driver from the kernelpatches repo.

 ## Dependencies
 apt-get install the below packages to your Jornada Linux CF card: